-Here at Kinsta, our Support Engineers make use of New Relic APM every single day.
-It’s a powerful tool that drills down into the inner workings of a WordPress website to pinpoint plugins, theme template files, database queries, external calls, or coding errors causing performance issues on our clients’ websites.
+New Relic APM is a powerful tool that drills down into the inner workings of a WordPress website to pinpoint plugins, theme template files, database queries, external calls, or coding errors causing performance issues on your websites.

-We pride ourselves on being developer-friendly managed WordPress hosting.
-So we don’t hog this powerful tool all to ourselves.
-On our platform, our users can add their own New Relic license so they can enjoy the same powerful visibility.
-If your hosting provider doesn’t offer New Relic integration, you can set it up yourself if your site is hosted in a private environment.
+If your hosting provider doesn’t offer New Relic integration, you can set it up yourself if your site is hosted in a self-managed private environment.

 A Quick Overview of New Relic APM